• Home

 Everyday environments shape who participates, who belongs, and who thrives.

-Dr. Lauren McNamara’s work is grounded in the understanding that environments are never neutral.
+Widely recognized for leading research, policy, and systems change in recess and schoolyards, her work is grounded in the understanding that environments are never neutral.
 The policies, spaces, schedules, norms, and everyday conditions surrounding children and communities shape who participates, who feels they belong, how people engage, and how development unfolds over time.

 Core Questions Driving the Work